 The UPMC Mercy Burn Center offers a wide range of care for burn patients.
 Whether burns result from flames, scalds, or chemical or electrical accidents, and whether or not they require complicated wound management, our team of experts has the experience and knowledge to provide the most advanced burn care available.
-Patients suffering from traumatic burns are cared for in the center's Intensive Care Unit until stable.
+Patients suffering from burn injury and traumatic injury are cared for in the Trauma Burn Center.

 - Remove the patient from source of heat and remove any loose chemicals, if applicable.

 - Protect the airway and administer supplemental oxygen if indicated.

 - Cool the burn with water or saline irrigation.

 - Keep the patient warm with blankets or dry dressings during transfer.

 - Start isotonic IV fluids, preferably Lactated Ringer's, at 150cc/hour.